KyleCoblentz/WhelkNonlinearAveraging/README.md

 on population feeding rates and the effects of individual attack rate variation combined with variation among cages in resource densities

-HandlingTimeVarAnalysis -- includes code and data for performing simulations to examine the potential effects of individual variation in predator handling times
+HandlingTimeVarAnalysisCages -- includes code and data for performing simulations to examine the potential effects of individual variation in predator handling times

 LabHandlingTimeAnalysis -- includes code and data for estimating the relationships between predator and